Is there a lot of diversity? Are people in Malta accepting of differences?

 When we asked people about diversity in Malta and whether locals are accepting of differences, they said...

 "Malta is a small island nation with a population of around 500,000 people.
 The majority of the population is Maltese, with a small percentage of other ethnicities.
 There is a growing diversity in Malta, with a growing number of immigrants from other countries.
 People in Malta are generally accepting of differences and are welcoming to people from different backgrounds.
-Malta is a very tolerant and open society, and people of all backgrounds are respected and accepted," commented one expat who made the move to Malta.
+Malta is a very tolerant and open society, and people of all backgrounds are respected and accepted," said another expat in Malta.

 Other Questions: